awai5an5er/HK-Solutions/README.md

 located inside \`app\` directory

-In layout.tsx, we include components that are used consistently across the entire application-such as &lt;Navbar /&gt; and &lt;Footer /&gt;.
+In layout.tsx, we include components that are used consistently across the entire application such as &lt;Navbar /&gt; and &lt;Footer /&gt;.
 Placing these globally ensures a unified structure, consistent user experience, and avoids repeating the same components on every individual page.

 ## **page.tsx:**